-Adverb Poem – Mr. Adverb and Mrs. Adjective
+Adverb Poem – Mr. Adverb vs Mrs. Adjective

 Mr. Adverb vs Mrs. Adjective Poem is a didactive poem to help teach about adverbs and adjectives.
-The underlined words are adverbs, and the bold words are adjectives.
+The bold words are adjectives and both italicized and bold words are adverbs.

 Mr. Adverb and Miss Adjective

 were having a major feud.

 then there would not be such a need

 She was just plain raving mad.

 Why do you have to be so bad?”